Trump Administration Rule Would Penalize Immigrants For Needing Benefits

 A preliminary draft published last year drew more than 260,000 comments.
 Many of the comments expressed outrage that the administration would penalize immigrants for using benefits that they are legally entitled to receive.
 The change is seen as part of a broader administration effort to limit both immigration and the overall use of public benefits.

-Immigrant advocates immediately denounced the final rule, which they say could hurt millions of immigrants already living in the U.S., as well as their citizen children.
+Immigrant advocates immediately denounced the final rule, which they say could hurt millions of immigrants already living in the U.S. as well as their citizen children.
 They say it could also sharply curtail legal immigration, especially when coupled with tough new State Department standards that take the likelihood of an immigrant's use of public benefits into account when granting visas.

-"This news is a cruel new step toward weaponizing programs that are intended to help people by making them, instead, a means of separating families and sending immigrants and communities of color one message: you are not welcome here," said Marielena Hincapié , executive director of the National Immigration Law Center, which announced that it intends to file a legal challenge against the new rule.
+"This news is a cruel new step toward weaponizing programs that are intended to help people by making them, instead, a means of separating families and sending immigrants and communities of color one message: You are not welcome here," said Marielena Hincapié, executive director of the National Immigration Law Center, which announced that it intends to file a legal challenge against the new rule.

 Cuccinelli says the administration is merely trying to enforce a long-standing goal of U.S. immigration law, which is to prevent individuals from becoming a "public charge."

 But in recent decades, the government has interpreted the "public charge" requirement to mean that immigrants are not likely to depend on cash welfare programs, which most immigrants are barred from receiving anyway.
-The new regulations greatly expand the definition of "public charge" to include non-cash benefits as well — such as nutrition assistance, housing vouchers and subsidized medical insurance.
-Cuccinelli notes that there will be a number of exceptions, including certain benefit use by refugees and asylum seekers, military members, and children and pregnant women.
+The new regulations greatly expand the definition of "public charge" to include noncash benefits as well — such as nutrition assistance, housing vouchers and subsidized medical insurance.
+Cuccinelli notes that there will be a number of exceptions, including certain benefit use by refugees and asylum-seekers, military members, and children and pregnant women.

 Under the rule, green card and visa applicants can be denied not merely for being "primarily dependent on the government for subsistence," as in the past, but if they are likely to need public assistance "at any time."